litepresence/stakeBTS-build-archive/README.md

 - all current payouts due are grouped into a thread
 - each individual payout is now a time limited subprocess
 - apscheduler has been replaced by marking databased payments paid as they are paid
+- approved admin must be lifetime members of BitShares to run the bot

 `NOTES`